b3ussi/calorfull/README.md

 # calorfull
 A game that is all about luck ;)

-Made only for studying purposes and FUN!
+Made only for mt own python studying purposes and FUN!